-Apple launched its AirPods Bluetooth wireless earbuds in September 2016 alongside the iPhone 7.
-They made a big splash at the time - "sound quality is excellent, the auto play/pause function is great, the accuracy of the Siri controls is a pleasant surprise and call quality is impressive," said our reviewer - but more than a year later, we're keen to see what Apple's got as a follow-up.
+Apple launched its AirPods wireless earbuds in September 2016 alongside the iPhone 7.
+They made a big splash at the time - "sound quality is excellent, the auto play/pause function is great, the accuracy of the Siri controls is a pleasant surprise and call quality is impressive," said our reviewer - but almost two years later, we're keen to see what Apple's got as a follow-up.

 In this article we look at the leaks and rumours related to the AirPods 2: their release date, design, tech specs, price and new features.
 The latest news is that images of a new AirPods wireless charging case have been spotted in iOS 12 beta 5.

 For alternatives that are available right now, see our guide to the best wireless earbuds.